ThemeCafe/Docs/docs/themecreation/themes/anim.md

 ??? info "Script info"

-    Due to the way menu animations work, only values that are divisors of 60 are available.
+    Due to the way menu animations work, only values that are divisors of 60 are available for Frame By Frame.

 !!! script "Animation Generator"